Muokakenya22/simple_shell/README.md

 A colon-separated list of directories in which the shell looks for commands.
 A null directory name in the path (represented by any of two adjacent colons, an initial colon, or a trailing colon) indicates the current directory.

 ```
-$ echo "echo $PATH" | ./sodash
+$ echo "echo $PATH" | ./program
 /home/vagrant/.cargo/bin:/home/vagrant/.local/bin:/home/vagrant/.rbenv/plugins/ruby-build/bin:/home/vagrant/.rbenv/shims:/home/vagrant/.rbenv/bin:/home/vagrant/.nvm/versions/node/v10.15.3/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin:/home/vagrant/.cargo/bin:/home/vagrant/workflow:/home/vagrant/.local/bin
 ```

 ### Command Execution

-After receiving a command, **sodash** tokenizes it into words using `" "` as a delimiter.
-The first word is considered the command and all remaining words are considered arguments to that command. **sodash** then proceeds with the following actions:
+After receiving a command, **program** tokenizes it into words using `" "` as a delimiter.
+The first word is considered the command and all remaining words are considered arguments to that command. **program** then proceeds with the following actions:
 1. If the first character of the command is neither a slash (`\`) nor dot (`.`), the shell searches for it in the list of shell builtins.
 If there exists a builtin by that name, the builtin is invoked.
-2. If the first character of the command is none of a slash (`\`), dot (`.`), nor builtin, **sodash** searches each element of the **PATH** environmental variable for a directory containing an executable file by that name.
+2. If the first character of the command is none of a slash (`\`), dot (`.`), nor builtin, **program** searches each element of the **PATH** environmental variable for a directory containing an executable file by that name.
 3. If the first character of the command is a slash (`\`) or dot (`.`) or either of the above searches was successful, the shell executes the named program with any remaining given arguments in a separate execution environment.

 ### Exit Status

-**sodash** returns the exit status of the last command executed, with zero indicating success and non-zero indicating failure.
+**program** returns the exit status of the last command executed, with zero indicating success and non-zero indicating failure.
 If a command is not found, the return status is 127; if a command is found but is not executable, the return status is 126.
 All builtins return zero on success and one or two on incorrect usage (indicated by a corresponding error message).

 ### Signals

-While running in interactive mode, **sodash** ignores the keyboard input ctrl+c.
+While running in interactive mode, **program** ignores the keyboard input ctrl+c.
 Alternatively, an input of End-Of-File ctrl+d will exit the program.

 User hits ctrl+d in the foutrh command.
 ```
-$ ./sodash
+$ ./program
 ^-^ ^C
 ^-^ ^C
 ^-^ ^C